pantheon-systems/documentation/source/_docs/terminus/plugins.md

 </div>

 ## Update Plugins
 Delete the plugin from the `$HOME/.terminus/plugins` directory.
-Download the latest version of the plugin, and move the plugin directory into the `$HOME/.terminus/plugins` directory.
+Download the latest version of the plugin and move the plugin directory into the `$HOME/.terminus/plugins` directory.
 ## Uninstall Plugins
 Delete the plugin from the `$HOME/.terminus/plugins` directory.